irregularchat/chat-based-community-dashboard/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.